The Great Lakes Aquarium is located on Duluth, Minnesota’s waterfront nestled along the shipping harbor of Lake Superior.

 2. The aquarium is conveniently located adjacent to Duluth’s Canal Park.

-The majority of activities in any Duluth itinerary are centered around exploring Lake Superior and Canal Park.
+The majority of activities in any Duluth family vacation itinerary are centered around exploring Lake Superior and Canal Park.

 Located within walking distance from the aquarium, Canal Park is the conversion of an old warehouse district into a variety of restaurants, shops, art galleries, activities, and lakeside hotels.